 Iain Stringer is the Managing Director at Synectics Security in Nottingham.
-Areas of expertise for the business include integrated security solutions for complex, critical, and highly regulated environments, from on-vehicle systems to large-scale infrastructure projects and the company boasts accreditations such as NSI Gold, RISQS, Cyber Essentials Plus, and the latest ISO Quality, Health & Safety, Environmental Management, and Information Security certifications.
+Areas of expertise for the business include integrated security solutions for complex, critical, and highly regulated environments, from on-vehicle systems to large-scale infrastructure projects and the company boasts accreditations such as NSI Gold (a trading style of Quadrant Security Group), RISQS, Cyber Essentials Plus, and the latest ISO Quality, Health & Safety, Environmental Management, and Information Security certifications.

 What would be a typical project for you?